TJ Friedl Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 28th in the league with a collective 7.7 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 7.8 K/9, the third-worst in the league.

-- The Cardinals have the 23rd-ranked team ERA across all MLB pitching staffs (4.71).
+- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.70).

-- Cardinals pitchers combine to allow the third-fewest home runs in baseball (151 total, 1.1 per game).
+- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (151 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.